Check if your child is eligible for $1,000+ in a Trump Account →

 What Does Grifin Have to Do With It?

 Grifin is a private investing app.
 We're not affiliated with the U.S. government or the Invest America program.
 We built investamericaquiz.com to help parents quickly find out if their child qualifies and what they're eligible for.
-When the program launches, we plan to offer families the option to roll their Trump Account into Grifin.
+Down the road, we plan to offer families the option to roll their Trump Account into Grifin.

 Take the 30-second quiz at investamericaquiz.com to see what your child qualifies for.